-Marcia Alvey’s history on workers’ compensation law in Oregon was published in the Oregon Trial Lawyers (OTLA) Spring 2019 Trial Lawyer magazine.
+Marcia Alvey’s history on Oregon workers’ compensation laws was published in the Oregon Trial Lawyers Association (OTLA) Spring 2019 Trial Lawyer magazine.

 Download the full published version as a PDF, or see the full text below.

 How we got here: Oregon Workers’ Compensation Law

 As a practitioner of Oregon workers’ compensation law for 32 years, I have witnessed history in the making as Oregon’s workers’ compensation law was stood on its head and shaken to its core.
 To fully appreciate the extent of the change, it is necessary to understand from whence we came.
 The following is a brief history of the workers’ compensation law in Oregon since before it’s enactment in 1913 until the present day.

 In his work Leviathan, Thomas Hobbes postulated about the state of man before the creation of government:

 which is worst of all, continuall feare, and danger of violent death; And the life of man, solitary, poore, nasty, brutish, and short.2

 Such was the state of affairs for workers suffering industrial injuries before the institution of workers’ compensation laws.
 In that time, an injured worker’s sole remedy was an action at law against his or her employer.
 To recover, however, a worker had to overcome three common law defenses, any one of which could be a complete bar to recovery.